thatsus/vue-resource-mocker/README.md

 # vue-resource-mocker
-Provide mock responses from calls to vue-resource
+Provide mock responses from calls to vue-resource.

 # Installation